bcmikulas/java-chapter-4/README.md

 ## Java-1 Chapter 4 for Barry Mikulas

-This homework for chapter 4 moves milestones created for previous chapters into classes as described below.
+This homework for chapter 4 moves milestones created for previous chapters into classes and methods as described below.

 ___
 ## Instructions